ono-midori/ono-midori.github.io/techs/zguide.md

 sys     0m0.470s
 ```

-It isn’t fully asynchronous because workers get their messages on a strict last-used basis.
+It isn't fully asynchronous because workers get their messages on a strict last-used basis.
 But it will scale better with more workers.
-On my PC, after eight or so workers, it doesn’t get any faster.
+On my PC, after eight or so workers, it doesn't get any faster.
 Four cores only stretches so far.
-But we got a 4x improvement in throughput with just a few minutes’ work.
+But we got a 4x improvement in throughput with just a few minutes' work.
 The broker is still unoptimized.
 It spends most of its time copying message frames around, instead of doing zero-copy, which it could.
-But we’re getting 25K reliable request/reply calls a second, with pretty low effort.
+But we're getting 25K reliable request/reply calls a second, with pretty low effort.

-However, the asynchronous Majordomo pattern isn’t all roses.
+However, the asynchronous Majordomo pattern isn't all roses.
 It has a fundamental weakness, namely that it cannot survive a broker crash without more work.
-If you look at the mdcliapi2 code you’ll see it does not attempt to reconnect after a failure.
+If you look at the mdcliapi2 code you'll see it does not attempt to reconnect after a failure.
 A proper reconnect would require the following:

 - A number on every request and a matching number on every reply, which would ideally require a change to the protocol to enforce.
 - Tracking and holding onto all outstanding requests in the client API, i.e., those for which no reply has yet been received.
 - In case of failover, for the client API to resend all outstanding requests to the broker.

-It’s not a deal breaker, but it does show that performance often means complexity.
+It's not a deal breaker, but it does show that performance often means complexity.
 Is this worth doing for Majordomo?
 It depends on your use case.
 For a name lookup service you call once per session, no. For a web frontend serving thousands of clients, probably yes.

 ### Service Discovery
 So, we have a nice service-oriented broker, but we have no way of knowing whether a particular service is available or not.
-We know whether a request failed, but we don’t know why.
+We know whether a request failed, but we don't know why.
 It is useful to be able to ask the broker, “is the echo service running?”
 The most obvious way would be to modify our MDP/Client protocol to add commands to ask this.
 But MDP/Client has the great charm of being simple.
 Adding service discovery to it would make it as complex as the MDP/Worker protocol.

 Another option is to do what email does, and ask that undeliverable requests be returned.
 This can work well in an asynchronous world, but it also adds complexity.
 We need ways to distinguish returned requests from replies and to handle these properly.

-Let’s try to use what we’ve already built, building on top of MDP instead of modifying it.
+Let's try to use what we've already built, building on top of MDP instead of modifying it.
 Service discovery is, itself, a service.
 It might indeed be one of several management services, such as “disable service X”, “provide statistics”, and so on.
-What we want is a general, extensible solution that doesn’t affect the protocol or existing applications.
+What we want is a general, extensible solution that doesn't affect the protocol or existing applications.

-So here’s a small RFC that layers this on top of MDP: the Majordomo Management Interface (MMI).
+So here's a small RFC that layers this on top of MDP: the Majordomo Management Interface (MMI).
 We already implemented it in the broker, though unless you read the whole thing you probably missed that.
-I’ll explain how it works in the broker:
+I'll explain how it works in the broker:

 - When a client requests a service that starts with mmi., instead of routing this to a worker, we handle it internally.
 - We handle just one service in this broker, which is mmi.service, the service discovery service.
 - The payload for the request is the name of an external service (a real one, provided by a worker).
 - The broker returns “200” (OK) or “404” (Not found), depending on whether there are workers registered for that service or not.

-Here’s how we use the service discovery in an application:
+Here's how we use the service discovery in an application:

 ```c++
 //  MMI echo query example